-Someone who’s asexual experiences little to no sexual attraction.
+Someone who is asexual experiences little to no sexual attraction.

-Sexual attraction is about finding a specific person sexually appealing and wanting to have sex with them.
+Sexual attraction, in basic terms, means you find a specific person sexually appealing and want to have sex with them.

-Some asexual people don’t experience any sexual attraction.
-That doesn’t mean that they can’t experience other forms of attraction, though.
+Asexual people who don’t experience any sexual attraction can still experience other forms of attraction.

 Aside from sexual attraction, you can also experience: